Our two Sean Hannity show, 800-941-Sean, our number.

 He doesn't lie all the time.

-That's easy, because he had already been on record saying just the opposite again and again and again.
+That's easy because he had already been on record saying just the opposite again and again and again.

-Oh, is that an excuse to steal what, 50, 60,000, whatever the number is?
+Is that an excuse to steal, what, $50,000, $60,000, whatever the number is?

-Yeah, I mean it's an absurd uh explanation.
+Yeah, I mean, it's an absurd explanation.

 And I do think the defense did a good job taking direct aim at Cohen.

-He peddled to Congress, banks, special counsel, the IRS, the FEC government lawyers, and judges.
+And that's on top of the myriad of prior lies he peddled at Congress, banks, special counsel, the IRS, the FEC government lawyers, and judges.

-Uh Cohen's sudden and forced admission to larceny on cross-examination tells me that, you know, he also lied to the very prosecutors who called him to the stand.
+Cohen's sudden and forced admission to larceny on cross-examination tells me that, you know, he also lied to the very prosecutors who called him to the stand.

-And I I think the best line of the day was this stinging rebuke by the defense.
+And I think the best line of the day was this stinging rebuke by the defense that should ring memorably in the minds of jurors.

 Michael Cohen is the gloat.